marwahaha/datamap/courses/statistics-(stat)-158-the-design-and-analysis-of-experiments.md

 ---
 layout: course
-course-type: Method
 department: Statistics (STAT)
 course: 158
+course-name: The Design and Analysis of Experiments
 title: Statistics (STAT) 158 The Design and Analysis of Experiments
-course-name: The Design and Analysis of Experiments
 units: 4
-prerequisites: Stat 134 and 135 or consent of instructor.
-Stat 135 may be taken concurrently.
-Stat 133 is recommended.
-tools:
+tools: nan
-description: Marketing research objectives; qualitative research, surveys, experiments, sampling, data analysis.
+description: An introduction to the design and analysis of experiments.
+This course covers planning, conducting, and analyzing statistically designed experiments with an emphasis on hands-on experience.
+Standard designs studied include factorial designs, block designs, latin square designs, and repeated measures designs.
+Other topics covered include the principles of design, randomization, ANOVA, response surface methodoloy, and computer experiments.
+cluster: Mathematics/Statistics
 ---